-Trade Unions organizations of workers that aim at promoting and protecting the interest of their members (workers).
-They aim on improving wage rates, working conditions and other job-related aspects of workers.
+Trade Unions are organizations of workers that aim at promoting and protecting the interest of their members (workers).
+They aim on improving wage rates, working conditions and other job-related aspects.

 The functions of a trade union:

 - Negotiating improvements in non-wage benefits with employers.

 - Defending employees’ rights.

 - Improving working conditions, such as better working hours and better safety measures.